ontola/atomic-argu/README.md

 - Create a new drive on Atomic Server.
   - Create a new [`Argu Site`](https://atomicdata.dev/Folder/wp8ame4nqf/MYJkFKGEKz).
 This serves as an entrypoint.
   - make sure the site is publicly available
-  - Create an importer
-  - Create an `Articles Collection`
 - When migrating from Argu
   - Download an export using Argu's export feature
   - Unzip and save to `.src/lib/data-{name}`
   - Open the ASA (Atomic Svelte Argu) app locally, you'll see an import button
+  - Create a `./src/lib/siteConfigs.ts` for the new site
+  - Run this repo `pnpm dev` and visit `localhost`
   - Press the import button.
 Now the JSON-AD will be copied to your clipboard
   - Paste the JSON-AD into the importer mentioned above
 - Managing content